telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/pdf-export.md

 ## Implementing Export to PDF in Your Application

 The [**PdfFormatProvider**]({%slug radspreadprocessing-formats-and-conversion-pdf-pdfformatprovider%}) instance accepts a renderer in its settings.
 The renderer needs to implement the **IPdfChartRenderer** interface and the RenderChart() method this interface defines.
 The method takes a [**FixedContentEditor**]({%slug radpdfprocessing-editing-fixedcontenteditor%}) in its parameters, which will draw the chart, and the other parameters contain the information necessary to draw it.
-The WpfPdfChartImageRenderer implemented in **Example 1** is an example implementation which uses the Telerik.Windows.Controls.Spreadsheet and Telerik.Windows.Controls.Chart assemblies to draw the chart.
+The WpfPdfChartImageRenderer implemented in **Example 1** is an example implementation that uses the Telerik.Windows.Controls.Spreadsheet and Telerik.Windows.Controls.Chart [Xaml assemblies](https://docs.telerik.com/devtools/wpf/styling-and-appearance/xaml-vs-noxaml) to draw the chart.

 #### [C#] Example 1: Implementing a renderer